Junior Investigator SessionsJunior Investigator Oral Presentation Sessions at the International Stroke Conference 2015:

 Specifications for Abstract Submission

 Submission forms and the applicant's CV must be sent via e-mail.
 Please include your name, degree(s), institution and complete contact information in your e-mail.
-The deadline to submit the form is Tuesday, October 8, 10 pm CT.
+The deadline to submit the form is Wednesday, October 8, 10 pm CDT.

 Send all materials in one email to: